 Teaching the ILA Substance Misuse Masterclass for the undergraduate medical degree.
 Given my existing links with drug and alcohol services in Sheffield I am able to provide students with a unique learning experience visiting treatment providers and looking at the wider public health and societal implications of alcohol and drug use.

-I continue to work for the Royal College of Psychiatrists quality improvement network (Community of Communities) as lead reviewer and TC specialist visiting therapeutic communities around the UK and abroad.
+I worked with the Royal College of Psychiatrists quality improvement network (Community of Communities) as lead reviewer and TC specialist visiting therapeutic communities around the UK and abroad.

-I am also currently working with Dr Ahmed El-Missiry (Professor of Psychiatry & Regional Representative of the Royal College of Psychiatrist Addictions (KSS)) to develop addiction treatment services in Qatar in line with Royal College quality standards.
+I worked with Dr Ahmed El-Missiry (Professor of Psychiatry & Regional Representative of the Royal College of Psychiatrist Addictions (KSS)) to develop addiction treatment services in Qatar in line with Royal College quality standards.

 I am also a member of the British Psychological Society.